wfdoran/python-learn/lesson5.md

 What happened here?
 The precision of the floating point number matters.
 As general rule, you should not compare floats for equality.
 You can use less than and greater than without worry, but equality is tricky.
+Instead, test if two floats are close to each other.

 ```python
 print(1.000001 > 1.0)